 Please find these forms here: Our fees and forms

 Where is the service held?

-We have a choice of 2 chapel at Cambridge Crematorium.
+We have a choice of 2 chapel at Cambridge Crematorium, the smaller East Chapel and the larger West Chapel.
 Please click here for more information.

 How long is a funeral?

-At Cambridge Crematorium, our funeral services are 30 minutes long at a maximum.
+At Cambridge Crematorium, our funeral services have a maximum length of 30 minutes.
 We have 15 minute intervals between each of our funeral times in order for our chapel attendants to prepare the chapel for you.

 If you are having a service elsewhere and then coming to us for a committal only, you still have use of the chapel for 30 minutes, although you may finish sooner.

 It is also possible to arrange a cremation with no funeral service at all.
 As a mark of respect for the deceased, the coffin will still be accepted through one of our chapels.

 We obtain our music through an external supplier called Wesley Media.
 They have an extensive library of tracks to choose from and are able to source some tracks which are not currently in their library if required.